zuozhenggh/learning-library/developer-library/apex/rest-data-source/2-rest-enabling/2-rest-enabling.md

     *Note: Depending on your browser you may just see the raw JSON document rather than the formatted output displayed above.*

 ## **Summary**
 This completes Lab 2.
 You now know how to REST enable database objects include all of the necessary handlers.
-[Click here to navigate to Lab 3](?lab=lab-3-defining-web-sources).
+[Click here to navigate to Lab 3](?lab=lab-3-defining-rest-data-sources).

 ## **Acknowledgements**

  - **Author/Contributors** -  Salim Hlayel, Principle Product Manager
  - **Contributors** - Oracle LiveLabs Team (Arabella Yao, Product Manager Intern | Jaden McElvey, Technical Lead | Jeffrey Malcolm Jr, Intern)
- - **Last Updated By/Date** - Tom McGinn, Database Innovation Architect, Product Management, July 2020
+ - **Last Updated By/Date** - Salim Hlayel, Principle Product Manager, November 2020

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/oracle-apex-development-workshops).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.